PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-AdditionalTelemetry.md

   - The cmdlet will stop all collection of telemetry for the remainder of that session and stop telemetry from being collected on subsequent starts
   - The user can request their telemetry is deleted by using a Remove-PSTelemetry cmdlet
-  - In order to have their telemetry deleted the user will be required to provide their System GUID and User GUID
+  - In order to have their telemetry deleted the user will be required to provide their User GUID
   - If the cmdlet is unable to send the information the cmdlet will return a warning and alternative instructions for support through GitHub.
 It will be specified that GUIDs are unique identifiers and should not be shared publicly on GitHub.
-- There will be three options for the telemetry environment variable which can all be set manually or using the Set-PSTelemetry cmdlet
+- There will be two options for the telemetry environment variable which can be set manually or using the Set-PSTelemetry cmdlet
   - $True indicates all telemetry will be collected
   - $False indicates no telemetry will be collected
-  - $NonIdentifying indicates that only non-identifying telemetry will be collected i.e. no GUIDs will be collected
+- The existing disabling mechanisms for PowerShell telemetry will remain including the ability to set the telemetry environment variable before ever needing to launch PowerShell.
-- The existing disabling mechanisms for PowerShell telemetry will remain including the ability to set the telemetry environment variable before the first start of PowerShell
+  Setting the telemetry environment variable to $False will block telemetry from being sent on every session launch.

 ### Future work